Fashion & Textile History Gallery

 The industrial revolution of the 19th century led to certain capitalist developments

 that altered the ways trends propagate.
 The department store, for example, offered

 clients one-stop shopping for a a variety of goods at a faster turnover rate of stock

 than ever before, thus speeding up the pace of the trend cycle.
 Also, through the

-innovation of mail-order catalogues, department stores began marketing trendy items
+innovation of mail-order catalogs, department stores began marketing trendy items

 to a wider demographic of consumers.